Turaev-Viro invariants and cabling operations: Introduction

 As we will show in Section \ref{Sec: BoundingCables}, the coprime condition between $r$ and $q$ leads to the discrepancy between recovering the limit superior in Corollary \ref{Weakequivlim} versus the full limit in Corollary \ref{Cor:2n}.

 The paper is organized as follows: We recall properties of the Reshetikhin--Turaev $SO_3$-TQFTs, the $RT_r$ torus knot cabling formula, and relevant properties of the Turaev--Viro invariants in Section \ref{Sec:Preliminaries}.
 In Section \ref{Sec: BoundingCables}, we prove Theorem \ref{mainthm} assuming Theorem \ref{RTinvertible}.
-In Section \ref{Sec: TechLemmaPfs}, the construction of the relevant basis for $RT_r(T^2)$ and the proof of Theorem \ref{RTinvertible} are given.
+In Section \ref{Sec: TechLemmaPfs}, the construction of the relevant basis for $RT_r(T^2)$ and the proof of Theorem \ref{RTinvertible} is given.
 Lastly, we consider future directions in Section \ref{Sec: FD}.

 \begin{ack*} The authors would like to thank their advisor Efstratia Kalfagianni for guidance and helpful discussions.
 Additionally, we would like to thank Renaud Detcherry for his comments and suggestions on an early version of this paper.
+Finally, we thank the reviewer for their time and careful reading as well as their valuable suggestions for improving the overall clarity of the arguments in Section 4.
 Part of this research was supported in the form of graduate Research Assistantships by NSF Grants DMS-1708249 and DMS-2004155.
 For the second author, this research was partially supported by a Herbert T. Graham Scholarship through the Department of Mathematics at Michigan State University. \end{ack*}